ryjen/scheduling-algos/scheduling/README.md

 #### queue

 Queue's represent a doubly linked list of processes.
-They are used in a scheduler for:
+Used in:

-* new process arrivals
+* scheduler new process arrivals
-* a processing queue for algorithms to work with
+* an algorithm processing queue
-* a list of completed processes for post processing
+* scheduler completed processes for post processing

 #### processes